 Review content for grammatical and spelling errors.
 This is especially important if you are posting on behalf of the University in any capacity.
 For reference, please consult the Cedarville University Style Guide.

 All social media platforms are distinct and different entities, with their respective styles, rules, expectations, and audiences.
 What works when posting to one doesn't necessarily hold true in posting to others.
 This should be evident in all your social media posts.
 It’s important that your posts reach the right audiences and are relevant and meaningful to your recipients.
 In the sections to follow we will consider best practices for optimizing your posts to the major social media platforms: Facebook, Twitter, and Instagram.

 Marketing staff members monitor official University social media channels regularly during office hours and periodically at other times.
 However, you, as a Cedarville staff member, play an important role as additional eyes and ears for the University.
-If you see any social media post that concerns you or that you think is positive for Cedarville, forward it to Michael Pells, Digital Marketing Manager (Send Email).
+If you see any social media post that concerns you or that you think is positive for Cedarville, contact the Marketing Department (Send Email).

 Finally, here are some specific guidelines when using social media in you role as an official representative of Cedarville University:

 - Let Marketing know about your social media outreach by filling out the Cedarville University Social Media Account Registration form.

 - Share content with Marketing that may be of more general interest to the larger Cedarville community and appropriate to also post on Cedarville’s main social media accounts (Facebook.com/cedarville and @cedarville).

 - Protect sensitive or personal information, or any information embargoed for future public release.